 Just stop and look around you, take a moment to breathe and ask why you can and why you do!
 Are you awake to the world you live in and the person you are?
 What is the route to a deeper understanding of the Universe you are a part of and your place in it?

-At TMCS we follow a disciplined set of steps called ‘The Scientific Method’ in order to gain new knowledge.
-If you can ask a question, propose a possible solution to the question (an hypothesis), test the hypothesis through a series of experiments, examine the results of the experiments to see if the hypothesis is supported or not supported and have the desire to propose and investigate new questions then you are a Scientist!
+At TMCS we follow a disciplined set of steps called ‘The Scientific Method’ to gain new knowledge and further develop our understanding.
+If you can ask a question, propose a possible solution to the question (a hypothesis), test the hypothesis through a series of experiments, examine the results of the experiments to see if the hypothesis is supported or not supported and have the desire to propose and investigate new questions then you are a Scientist!

-Biology, from the Greek ‘bios’ meaning life and ‘...ology’ from the Greek root ‘logy’ meaning ‘study of’ is the most vital of all subjects.
+Biology, from the Greek ‘bios’ meaning life and ‘...ology’ from the Greek root ‘logy’ meaning ‘study of’.
 It transcends anatomy, behaviour, origin and distribution and bonds us all.

 Chemistry is the study of the composition, structure, properties and change of matter.
 Everything you touch, taste or see is a chemical of some kind.
 Studying Chemistry enables you to understand the environment around you.
 It helps make sense of the world.